Codecademy/ugc/.github/CONTRIBUTING.md

 - Keep your PRs byte-sized.
 No more than 3 new entries per PR!
 - All contributors must sign the Contributor License Agreement (CLA).
 - All required [status checks](https://docs.github.com/en/github/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) are expected to pass in each PR.
-- We require at least two round of reviews from the [content team members](https://github.com/codecademy/docs#-content-team).
-Make sure to make the changes after each round.
+- For Beta, we currently require at least one round of reviews from the [content team members](https://github.com/codecademy/docs#-content-team).
+Make sure to make the changes within 5 days.
 - Requested changes must be resolved before merging.
 - Your entry will be deployed within the hour after it's merged!